Entanglement thresholds for random induced states: Miscellaneous remarks and loose ends

 \subsection{{The unbalanced case: $\cH = \C^{d_1} \otimes \C^{d_2}$, $d_1\neq d_2$}}

 A result analogous to Theorem \ref{threshold:separability} holds, with the threshold $s_0(d_1,d_2)$ verifying

 where $n=d_1d_2$.
-Showing this requires retracing the arguments from the balanced case.
+To show this, let us try to retrace the arguments from the balanced case.
 We may assume $d_1 \leq d_2$.
-First, one checks that the argument from \cite{AS1} yields $w(\cS)=w(\cS_0) \simeq d_2^{1/2}/n = (n d_1)^{-1/2}$ (note that if we are only interested in the bipartite case, the $\lesssim$ part follows rather easily from Lemma 2 in \cite{AS1}).
-The needed estimates for $w(\cS_0^\circ)$ follow then word by word, except that the upper estimate requires a slightly more careful analysis which we detail now.
-If, as in the bipartite case, we denote $\K=-\cS_0 \cap \cS_0$, we have
+First, one checks that the argument from \cite{AS1} yields $w(\cS)=w(\SEP) \simeq d_2^{1/2}/n = (n d_1)^{-1/2}$ (note that if we are only interested in the bipartite case, the $\lesssim$ part follows rather easily from Lemma 2 in \cite{AS1}).
+The needed estimates for $w(\SEP^\circ)$ follow then word by word, except that the upper estimate requires a slightly more careful analysis which we detail now.
+If, as in the balanced case, we denote $\K=-\SEP \cap \SEP$, we have

 Let $E$, $F_1$ and $F_2$ be the subspaces appearing in the proof of Lemma \ref{lem:product:mean:width}.
 The conclusion will follow if we prove that (for $i=1,2$)